jluera/password_databreach_check/README.md

 People smarter than I am have used math to prove that 5-character prefixes are sufficient to maintain k-anonymity for this database.

 In short: your plaintext passwords are protected if you use this library.
 You won't leak enough data to identity which passwords you're searching for."

+## Also:
+"pwnedpasswords automatically checks if your provided input looks like a SHA-1 hash.
+If it does, it won't do any further processing.
+If it looks like plain text, it'll automatically hash it before sending it to the Pwned Passwords API.

+If you'd like to provide an already-hashed password as input to pwnedpasswords, you don't need to do anything--pwnedpasswords will detect that it looks like a SHA-1 hash and won't hash it again before sending it to the range endpoint."